aws-amplify/amplify-js/docs/index.md

                 </p>
     - title: Open and Pluggable
       excerpt: Our default implementation works with Amazon Web Services (AWS), but AWS Amplify is designed to be open and pluggable for any custom backend or service.
+    - title: Add cloud services fast
+      excerpt: Create amazing cloud-enabled apps in minutes with
+       <a href='/aws-amplify/media/cli_guide'>AWS Mobile CLI</a>.
+       Use serverless technology to run code without provisioning or managing servers.

 # Grid navigation
 grid_navigation: